-JAPANESE BEGINNERS ATARA 2 UNITS IN EACH OF YEAR 11 AND 12

-Type ATAR Faculty BDC Α Languages
+JAPANESE BEGINNERS ATAR YES 2 UNITS IN EACH OF YEAR 11 AND 12 Type ATAR Faculty BDC YES LANGUAGES

-Exclusions: Japanese Continuers, Heritage Japanese, Japanese Background Speakers.
+Exclusions: Japanese Continuers and Japanese in Context.
 Other eligibility rules apply.
-Check with your teacher or the NESA ACE Manual.
+Check with your teacher or the NESA website.

 In the Year 11 course, students will begin to develop their knowledge and understanding of Japanese.
-During this course, students must acquire some knowledge of the Japanese language, as a system, through the six topics suggested in the syllabus by integrated use of the four skills: listening, speaking, reading and writing.
+During this course, students will acquire some knowledge of the Japanese language, as a system, through the six topics suggested in the syllabus by integrated use of the four skills: listening, speaking, reading and writing.
 In the Year 12 course, students will continue to develop their knowledge and understanding of Japanese through the four skills.
 All themes listed in the syllabus must be studied for Year 12.
 Themes previously studied in the Year 11 course will be studied in greater depth.
 No knowledge of Japanese is required.
 Students who select this course should be beginners only.
 The main topics covered are Family Life, Home and Neighbourhood; People, Places, and Communities; Education and Work; Friends, Recreation and Pastimes; Holidays, Travel and Tourism; Future Plans and Aspirations.